RexoGer/RexoGer/README.md

 ---

-*"You can only learn few things if you learn by your own mistakes, but there is no limit once you start learning from others experiences." — Unknown*
+*"You can only learn few things if you learn by your own mistakes, but there is no limit once you start learning from others experiences." — By Unknown*